osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 ## 2. Business Objective

-The objective of this policy is to reduce the risk of unauthorized access caused by compromised usernames and passwords.
+The objective of this policy is to reduce the risk of unauthorized access resulting from compromised usernames and passwords.

 A password alone should not be considered sufficient protection for access to organizational Microsoft 365 resources.

-The policy introduces an additional authentication requirement when users access protected cloud resources.
+This policy introduces an additional authentication requirement when users access protected cloud resources.

 ---

 ## 3. Security Problem

-A user account may be compromised through:
+User accounts may be compromised through:

 * Password reuse.
 * Phishing.